PySimpleGUI/DocsCleanup/Home tab/3_FOOTER.md

 Well, there are a few quirks, and problems of course.
 Check the [GitHub Issues database](https://github.com/PySimpleGUI/PySimpleGUI/issues) for a list of them.

-As previously mentioned **this is where you should post all problems and enhancements.**
+As previously mentioned, **this is where you should post all problems and enhancements.**

 Random crashes have been rare.
 The code is stable and hasn't been "quirky" nor have there been many "emergency" releases.

 ## MACS & tkinter

 Macs and PySimpleGUI did not play well together up until Nov 2019 and the release of ttk buttons.
-Prior to that buttons had to be white.
+Prior to that, buttons had to be white.
 Now the Mac can use any color for buttons and they work great.
 Images on buttons work as well.

-The problems were the normal tk.Button was not working correctly on the Mac.
+The problems were that the normal tk.Button was not working correctly on the Mac.
 You couldn't set the button color.
 If you tried it appeared as if the text was missing.

 Users have recently reported the ability to install Python 3.7 from the Python.org website and not use the Homebrew version.
 This resolved all of the button color problems.